c2society/building-ctf-challenges/README.md

 - Other challenge types hosted in web server that outputs a flag
 - Protocol attacks using the container as the host/server/client/etc.

+NOTE: With our current infrastructure and use of CTFd, each docker challenge must only expose a single port.
+For more information, please see the requirements around docker challenges found at: https://github.com/offsecginger/CTFd-Docker-Challenges

 ## Challenge File Requirements

 We are currently using the CTFd CLI requirements in order to leverage CTFd as the underlying platform.
 This specification is defined at the URL below: